 In addition to verifying that they have been in existence for an acceptable amount of time, it is important to understand the type of clients they work for and the track-record they have in dealing with similar organisations (preferably in terms of company size and industry / technology used).

-The reason that are talking to service providers is that you are looking for an ongoing support partner.
+The reason that talking to service providers is that you are looking for an ongoing support partner.
 Quite simply, when things go wrong you will be expecting them to deal with any problems quickly and effectively, minimizing system downtime.

-Response times should be specified and including in the Service Level Agreement.
+Response times should be specified and included in the Service Level Agreement.
 These may vary by the type of incident, but agreeing on minimum response times and holding them to account if they fail is vitally important.